thosoo/adxl345usb/readme.md

 ## Overview

-This project provides an installation script and firmware for using a Fly-ADXL345-USB (RP2040) sensor module with [OctoPrint-Pinput\_Shaping](https://github.com/navaismo/Octoprint-Pinput_Shaping) by navaismo.
+This project provides an installation script and firmware for using a RP2040 based ADXL345 sensor module with [OctoPrint-Pinput\_Shaping](https://github.com/navaismo/Octoprint-Pinput_Shaping) by navaismo.

 ## Features

-* Supports ADXL345-USB via RP2040 (Fly-ADXL345-USB) for resonance testing.
+* Supports ADXL345 via RP2040 (such as Mellow Fly-ADXL345-USB, BTT ADXL345 and FYSETC PIS) for resonance testing.
 * Compatible with OctoPrint’s Pinput Shaping plugin without any code modification.
 * The installation script automatically sets up the required wrapper and configures permissions.

 ## Requirements

 * OctoPrint installed (preferably in a virtual environment).
-* A Fly-ADXL345-USB or any compatible RP2040 module with an ADXL345 sensor.
 * Python (in OctoPrint’s venv) with PySerial.

 ## Installation

-1. Ensure you have the ADXL345USB firmware flashed on your Fly-ADXL345-USB (RP2040).
+1. Ensure you have the ADXL345USB firmware flashed on your sensor module.
 2. Copy both the `adxl345usb` script and the `install.sh` script to a directory.
 3. Run the installation script as `su`: